amymitchell-whittington/amymitchellwhittington/content/authors/admin/_index.md

 ---

-I'm a freelance journalist currently working as a content marketing manager at a startup based in Berlin.
-When I'm not writing, I'm learning R and working my way through [On Food and Cooking.](https://www.goodreads.com/book/show/101255.On_Food_and_Cooking)
+I'm a freelance writer with a passion for data storytelling.
+When I'm not writing, I'm working my way through [On Food and Cooking.](https://www.goodreads.com/book/show/101255.On_Food_and_Cooking)